Yluro/symmetry-measurements/README.md

   - Download [SHAPE2.1 from the Electronic Strucutre Group's webpage](https://www.ee.ub.edu/downloads/)

 ## Instalation
-1. Download the source code from any GitHub release.
+1. Download the source code from the lastest GitHub release.
 2. Go to the base directory of your Olex2 instalation.
 You can open the directory by typing `shell BaseDir()` in the Olex2 console.
 3. Create a file called `plugins.xld` and write the following contents inside `plugins.xld`:
 ```xml